Center of Mass

 The inclined plane is formed by V-shaped wood bars, as in the figure.
 Place the cylinder at the top end of the inclined place.
 The cylinder naturally rolls downward.
 Now locate the double cone symmetrically at the bottom (narrow end) of the inclined plane.
 It rolls upward: as the wood bars diverge, the axis of the double cone is actually moving down.

 This apparatus consists of 2 different size balls connected by a bar.
 The bar can be made to spin smoothly about the apparatus' center of mass but not about the apparatus' geometrical center.
-The bar is about 20 cm long and the balls are 1 cm and 2 cm in diameter.
-The second set has a 45 cm bar and the balls are 2 cm and 7 cm in diameter.
+The bar is about 20 cm long and the balls are 1 cm and approximately 2 cm in diameter.

 This simple apparatus consists of a 1.2 m metal rod and a lead slide weight secured with a thumb screw.
 It is used to show that a position of higher center of gravity is easier to balance because the system is slower to react to unbalanced forces.
 First balance the rod with the load near the finger tip.
 It is clearly very difficult to do so.
 Now turn the rod over and balance it.
 With the center of gravity much higher it does not tip over so easily.